 The town thought they had buried him.
 Only two people knew the truth and they weren’t talking.

-The casket was an ornately carved box.
-It was hand crafted in Boston and used some of the finest hardwoods imported from South America.
+The casket used for the occasion had been hand crafted in Boston from some of the finest hardwoods imported from South America.
+It was an ornately carved box.
 The top was trimmed with silver and inlaid with mother of pearl.
 Six golden pallbearers handles adorned the sides.
-This was no ordinary casket, but then, Jason Womack was no ordinary man.
+No expense was spared.
+This was no ordinary casket, but then its owner, Jason Womack was no ordinary man.

 Three days earlier Jason Womack was carefully analyzing the current status of his scheme.
 He had come to the conclusion it had finally run its course.
-It seemed as if it was about to come unraveled.
+Too many questions were being asked.
+It seemed as if the scheme was about to come unraveled.

-Knowing he would soon be found out, he retired to his study where he removed a twelve-gauge shotgun from its cabinet.
+Knowing it was only a matter of time before he was found out, he retired to his study where he removed a twelve-gauge shotgun from its cabinet.
 He placed the barrel in his mouth and pulled the trigger.

 At least, that was the story Lydia, his beautiful wife of fifteen years had told the sheriff.

 The ponzi scheme was true, and so was the fact that it was about to come unraveled.
-But, that’s where the truth ended.
-And that’s where Jason Womack began the next phase of his venture.
-A well-laid plan to save himself, his wife Lydia, and all the money they had siphoned out of the ‘investment’ over the past five years.
+That’s where the truth ended and that’s where Jason Womack began the next phase of his venture.
+A well-laid plan to save himself, his wife Lydia, and all the money their investors had provided them over the past five years.

-“Lydia,” called out Jason from his den.
-“Do you have a moment?
+Jason called out from his den.
+“Lydia, do you have a moment?
 We need to talk.”

 Lydia entered the den and took a seat in front of the desk.
 “What is it Jason?”